 How we define RevOps

 Our work with both large and small clients across a variety of industries has given us a unique perspective on RevOps and how it impacts organizational success.
-To create our own definition, we took a hard look at all the business units the business model touches as well as the business functions that support it.
+To create our own definition for the business approach, we took a hard look at all the business units it touches as well as the business functions that support it.

-We came to the conclusion that RevOps can best be defined as a flexible system designed to connect, analyze, and improve the lifecycle of revenue realization across an organization.
+We came to the conclusion that RevOps can best be defined as a flexible system that integrates into your business model.
+It is designed to connect, analyze, and improve the lifecycle of revenue realization across an organization.
 Its objective is to align and integrate sales, marketing, channels, and customer success units for repeatable revenue growth and profitability by ensuring strategy, people, processes, technology, and data work together toward common goals.

 RevOps isn’t a new concept.
 Even if it is not distinctly acknowledged as such, every organization that deals with revenue incorporates it at some capacity.
 As a result, we believe the key to optimizing your revenue operations is to mature individual components, or the entirety of components, that make up your RevOps.
 Our mission at Spur Reply is to strengthen companies’ revenue operations by advancing individual business functions and units, as well as addressing all routes to market, customer buying types, and marketing and sales motions.